aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/merge-presentation/_index.md

 {{% alert title="Note" color="warning" %}}

 The slide layout for the slide master is determined automatically.
-When an appropriate layout can't be determined, if the `allowCloneMissingLayout` boolean parameter of the `AddClone` method is set to true, the layout for the source slide is used.
+When an appropriate layout can't be determined, if the `allowCloneMissingLayout` boolean parameter of the `addClone` method is set to true, the layout for the source slide is used.
 Otherwise, [PptxEditException](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PptxEditException) will be thrown.

 {{% /alert %}}

-If you want the slides in the output presentation to have a different slide layout, use the [AddClone(ISlide, ILayoutSlide)](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideCollection#addClone-aspose.slides.ISlide-aspose.slides.ILayoutSlide-) method instead when merging.
+If you want the slides in the output presentation to have a different slide layout, use the [addClone(ISlide, ILayoutSlide)](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideCollection#addClone-aspose.slides.ISlide-aspose.slides.ILayoutSlide-) method instead when merging.

 ## **Merge Specific Slides From Presentations**

-This Javascript code shows you how to select and combine specific slides from different presentations to get one output presentation:
+This JavaScript code shows you how to select and combine specific slides from different presentations to get one output presentation:

 ```javascript
 var pres1 = new aspose.slides.Presentation("pres1.pptx");